payeezy/payeezy_apple_pay/README.md

 For more details on Apple pay. please visit  [https://www.apple.com/apple-pay/](https://www.apple.com/apple-pay/)

+#Apple Pay Supported Merchant domicile country
+Now apple pay is supported in UK as well as US.
+For more information  [click here](https://developer.payeezy.com/select-your-integration-method)

+Use following code and country for UK
+#define CURRENCY_CODE @“GBP”
+#define COUNTRY_CODE @“UK"

+and following code and country for US
+#define CURRENCY_CODE @"USD"
+#define COUNTRY_CODE @"US"

 # Getting Started with Payeezy
 Using below listed steps, you can easily integrate your mobile/web payment application with Payeezy APIs and go LIVE!
 *	LITE  - REGISTRATION